AlbertodelaPaz/SEEC/README.md

 # SEEC
 SEEC model library

-This library contains the script need to use the SEEC evolutionary model as described in:
+This library contains the script need to use the SEEC evolutionary model.

-"Epistatic contributions promote the unification of incompatible models of neutral molecular evolution" Jose Alberto de la Paz, Charisse M. Nartey, Monisha Yuvaraj, Faruck Morcos.

-Scripts are intended to be read using MATLAB.
 The library contains:

 Generalhamiltonian.m
 General Potts Hamiltonian